Republican Party of Louisiana: Organization

 The Republican Party of Louisiana is represented by its 144-member State Central Committee, which is established in the Louisiana Election Code, essentially Title 18 of the Louisiana Revised Statutes (LRS).
 LRS Title 18 also provides for the Parish Executive Committee within each civil parish (county).
 The 144 members are based on the 105 state representatives and 39 state senators.
 Both committees are elected by party members in public elections set by law.
 Although not naming the parties, the Louisiana Election Code describes them in terms of requirements to be counted among the "recognized political parties."
 Besides the Republican Party, the only other party which routinely meets these requirements is the Democratic Party.
 Within each civil parish a representative of each recognized party's Parish Executive Committee serves on the Parish Board of Election Supervisors.

 The State Central Committee attempts to coordinate the efforts of the parish executive committees and related organizations.

 Current elected officials

-The Republican Party of Louisiana controls six of seven of the statewide constitutional offices and holds a majority in the Louisiana House of Representatives and in the Louisiana Senate.
-The party also holds both of the state's U.S. Senate seats and five of the six U.S. House seats.
-The party membership is overwhelmingly white European American in ethnicity.
+The Republican Party of Louisiana controls all of the seven of the statewide constitutional offices and holds a majority in the Louisiana House of Representatives and in the Louisiana Senate.
+The party also holds both of the state's U.S. Senate seats and four of the six U.S. House seats.

 Members of Congress

 U.S. Senate

-Republicans have controlled both of Louisiana's seats in the U.S. Senate since 2014:
+Republicans have controlled both of Louisiana's seats in the U.S. Senate since 2015:

 U.S. House of Representatives

-Out of the 6 seats Louisiana is apportioned in the U.S. House of Representatives, 5 are held by Republicans:
+Out of the 6 seats Louisiana is apportioned in the U.S. House of Representatives, 4 are held by Republicans: